 Prerequisite: A&P 200 and Chemistry with grades of Credit or "C" or higher or concurrent enrollment in a Chemistry course.

 d.
 MICR 200 Introduction to Microbiology and Bacteriology - 5 units

 Prerequisite: A previous chemistry course or BIOL 20, ZOOL 20 with grades of Credit or "C" or higher or equivalent of College General Biology Course.

 Recommendation: A&P 130, (A&P 200 and A&P 201 for Dental Hygiene applicants) with a grade of Credit or "C" or higher or equivalent.

 NOTE: An equivalent nutrition course must include bio-chemistry and therapeutic diet.

 3. Applicability of transfer equivalent course work must be verified by Cerritos College.
-The transfer applicant should contact a Cerritos College Dental Hygiene counselor prior to taking prerequisite courses in order to assure that appropriate equivalent courses are selected.
+The transfer applicant should contact a Health Occupations Counselor prior to taking prerequisite courses in order to assure that appropriate equivalent courses are selected.

 4. Factors such as elapsed time since a course was completed and grades will be used in determining whether previously completed science course(s) can be accepted towards fulfillment of a prerequisite.
-Five years is considered maximum elapsed time.5.
-Graduates of foreign dental and dental hygiene programs will not be given priority.
-Recency of coursework still applies.6.
-In an attempt to increase eligibility by repeating a prerequisite course to obtain a higher grade, the Dental Hygiene department will allow any prerequisite course to be repeated a maximum of ONE time, and will accept the higher of the two grades earned.
+Five years is usually considered maximum elapsed time.

 G. A Medical terminology course is strongly suggested.